Difference between revisions of "Pedzisayi Majoni" - Pindula

 Service / Career

-2018 – elected to Ward 11 Nyaminyami RDC with 999 votes, beating Moses Mussah Masuku of MDC-Alliancw with 125 votes.
+2018 – elected to Ward 11 Nyaminyami RDC with 999 votes, beating Moses Mussah Masuku of MDC-Alliance with 125 votes.
 [1]

 Events